lunastraplabs/lunastrap/README.md

 > [!WARNING]
-> We are taking an break from developing Lunastrap.
-Expect bugs to happen & not be fixed while we are on our break.
+> This is discontinued for now, it may be back soon.
+There will be bugs now.
+I recommend you switch to Fishstrap if this is not what you like.

 > [!CAUTION]
 > The only official places to install Lunastrap is our github & our [website](https://lunastrap.static.domains).
 Any other websites offering downloads or claiming to be us are not controlled by us.
 We strongly recommend **not** downloading from any unofficial sources.